-At Lintbells, we’ve developed YuCALM Dog: a natural, non-sedating, calming supplement for your dog that can be added to their regular diet daily and gives them a boost of essential ingredients that support calmness and happiness.
+At YuMOVE, we’ve developed YuMOVE Calming Care for Dogs: a natural, non-sedating, calming supplement for your dog that can be added to their regular diet daily and gives them a boost of essential ingredients to support calmness and happiness.

 Why do dogs get anxious?